 At SkinMD, we have noticed a significant rise in patients who are concerned about the color and condition of their under-eye area.
 Yes, we are over-scheduled and sleep deprived, dehydrated and stress, however these are no reasons to tolerate puffy, wrinkly, dark and hollow looking eyes or a haggard look!

 Recent studies report a dramatic increase in the cosmetics and skin care industry spending on developing products to reduce under-eye circles.
 I am sure you have seen the variety of products on drugstore, department store and grocery store shelves, claiming to reduce under-eye circles and puffiness.
-In Sephora alone, there are more than 50 products sold, specifically designed to treat under-eye circles.
+In Sephora alone, there are more than 50 products sold, specifically designed to treat under-eye hollows and circles.
 The presence of all these over-the-counter “solutions” is a tell-tale indicator that they are minimally effective, if at all.

-Dark under-eye circles generally have three causes:
+Dark under-eye hollows and circles generally have three causes:

 1. Dark pigmentation of the skin– The pigment of the skin actually changes color as red blood cells break down.